At a Glance: Best AR-15 Lower Vise Blocks

 When you are building your AR-15 and working on a stripped lower receiver, you can insert the vise block from the top or the bottom of your AR-15 lower.

 Here are some tips to help you assemble your AR-15 lower better, safer, and faster while using a lower vise block.
 It is advised to follow these steps when building your own AR-15 lower receiver.
-For a visual aid check out this video.

 - First, install a magazine catcher into your lower.
 It will help you later to keep the lower receiver on the lower vise block without touching the vise jaws.